aaaaalbert/project-ideas/worked-example.md

 cluster for this."

 ### Distributed
-This will run on multiple computers the world over.
+"Design this to run on multiple computers all over the world."

 ### Advertise service
 Seattle Testbed's (qv) way to let programs publicly announce data under arbitrary